 I like my talami topped with za’atar, but sesame seeds or nigella (black seed) is also delicious.
+It also makes a fantastic garlic bread!
 This easy, vegan bread is simple to prepare and will keep for four days or so – though it rarely lasts so long in our house.

 - 1 package active dry yeast (2 ¼ tsp)